wavesjs/waves-ui/README.md

-# waves.js - ui
+# waves - ui

-> Library to display and edit audio and timeseries data in the browser.
+> A library to display and edit audio and timeseries data in the browser.

 ## Basic Example